-When selecting fertilizer for plumeria, look for a low nitrogen, high phosphorus combination.
+When selecting fertilizer for a Plumeria tree, look for low nitrogen fertilizers, high phosphorus combination.
 A fertilizer label with a low first number and a high second number.

 Fertilize plumeria lightly and often throughout the summer months.
 For best results, use a liquid foliar fertilizer.
 Plumeria’s tend to be quite thirsty.
 Watering frequently will wash the nutrients in root fertilizers out of the soil.

-Tropical bougainvillea do well in well-tilled, loamy, fertile, well-draining soil.
+Tropical bougainvillea do well in well-tilled, loamy, fertile, well-drained soil.
 Water them once a week, and wait for the soil to dry out completely before watering again.

-Fertilizer using a balanced fertilizer of 20-20-20, or alternately 21-5-20.
+Fertilize using a balanced fertilizer of 20-20-20, or alternate 3-1-2 ratio.
 Apply three times annually with a diluted solution at half the recommended strength.

 Fertilize bougainvillea in the spring, summer and fall.
 Alow bougainvilleas to rest in the winter.

 Be careful to not overfeed nor over-water your cactus.
-For optimum cactus health, judicious care is desirable.
+For optimum cactus health, judicious care is desirable nutrients.